basho/yokozuna/docs/BENCHMARKING.md

 -----------------------

-This goes over high-level steps for running the "fruit" benchmark which is a syntehtic benchmark for Yokozuna.
+This goes over high-level steps for running the "fruit" benchmark which is a synthetic benchmark for Yokozuna.
 It's a useful microbenchmark to quickly verify that changes to Yokozuna have not caused any obvious regression in performance.
 There are different ways you could run this test but I'm going to go over the steps I usually